spotandjake/NixOS-Configuration/Readme.md

     - Git Signing Keys
     - Gitkraken Authentication
     - Local passkeys
-    - Nix sops
+    - nixops
-      - This is for secret handling, I am wondering if I should just let the password manager handle this?
+  - Home Manager GPG
+    - Look into gpg through git manager idk if git handles it
   - Impersistance
     - This makes any file not in the config act as temporary until the system reboots.
     - I need to handle this last as I don't want to nuke my settings